hkimani/cotswold-dma3/README.md

 A [PostgreSQL](https://www.postgresql.org/) database installation will be required to load the survey data which requires a [PostGIS](https://postgis.net/) extension to to load the data correctly.

+If on windows, you may require to install the [OSGeo4W](https://trac.osgeo.org/osgeo4w/) extension to be able to use Django with PostGIS.

+More information be found on [The Open Source Geospatial Foundation](https://www.osgeo.org/).

 To load the data:

 ```bash